dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 ## open

-Binds UI, opens the camera and starts decoding.
+Binds UI, turns on the camera and starts decoding.

 > This method does not change the original state of the UI: if it doesn't exist in the DOM tree, nothing shows up on the page; if it exists in the DOM tree, it may or may not show up depending on its original state.